anandha24/Gambling-Pipeline/README.md

 # Gambling Detection Pipeline

-A production-ready API system for detecting gambling content in images using a multi-stage pipeline combining Vision Transformer (ViT), RT-DETR object detection, and OCR heuristics.
+An API system for detecting gambling content in images using a multi-stage pipeline combining Vision Transformer (ViT), RT-DETR object detection, and OCR.

 ## Overview

 This system implements a three-stage pipeline for gambling content detection:

 1. **ViT Classifier** - Fine-tuned Vision Transformer for binary classification (gambling/non-gambling)
-2. **OCR Heuristic** - Text extraction and keyword matching for gambling-related terms
+2. **OCR-based Scorer** - Text extraction and keyword-based gambling scoring
 3. **RT-DETR Detector** - Real-Time Detection Transformer for object detection (triggered only for gambling content)

 The pipeline uses a fusion approach combining ViT and OCR scores to make the final classification decision.
 If classified as non-gambling, the detector is skipped for performance optimization.